Escape from Mogadishu: Critical response

 Panos Kotzathanasis reviewing for HanCinema highlighted three elements of the direction of Ryoo Seung-wan in the film.
 In his opinion the first was characterization, which has helped the actors to give laudable performances.
 The second was the action for which Kotzathanasis praised the cinematography of Choi Young-hwan, terming it "exceptional", and the editing of Lee Gang-hui.
 And the third was narrative, having humor, "[..] which appears in the most unexpected moments in order to lighten the mood".
 Kotzathanasis ends the review with, "Escape from Mogadishu is a great action movie that also works very well on a contextual level, due to the plethora of sociopolitcal elements included."

-Anna Smith for Deadline, wrote that Escape from Mogadishu is an engrossing film, which reminded her of Ben Affleck’s escape thriller Argo and 2005 French war film Joyeux Noël by Christian Carion.
+Anna Smith for Deadline, wrote that Escape from Mogadishu is an engrossing film, which reminded her of Ben Affleck's escape thriller Argo and 2005 French war film Joyeux Noël by Christian Carion.
 Smith liked the setting of scenes, characters and humor in the film and said, "Propelled by a naturally cinematic true story, the thriller blends action with humor and heart to crowd-pleasing effect."

-Lee Jutton of Film Inquiry, calling the humor in the film "a huge asset", concluded the review as "With stellar performances from everyone involved, especially Kim and Heo as the rival ambassadors turned temporary allies, it’s easy to become wholly engaged by a blockbuster like Escape from Mogadishu."
+Lee Jutton of Film Inquiry, calling the humor in the film "a huge asset", concluded the review as "With stellar performances from everyone involved, especially Kim and Heo as the rival ambassadors turned temporary allies, it's easy to become wholly engaged by a blockbuster like Escape from Mogadishu."

 Carla Hay of Culture Mix, praised the performance of lead cast in the film writing, "All of the principal cast members give solid performances."
 She opined that the film had many heart throbbing, uncertain and unexpected situations taking film to climax.
-Carla concluded the review writing, "And it’s a memorable depiction of what people will or will not do to hold on to patriotic allegiances when there are life-or-death decisions to be made."
+Carla concluded the review writing, "And it's a memorable depiction of what people will or will not do to hold on to patriotic allegiances when there are life-or-death decisions to be made."

 James Marsh reviewing for South China Morning Post rated the film with 3 out of 5 stars and said, "Ryoo, who specialises in testosterone-fuelled action cinema, makes good use of his dusty, arid locations to accentuate the characters' overwhelming sense of peril and vulnerability."

+Kang Shin-sung, whose novel was the basis for the film, said he was frustrated that the film "omitted how South Korea helped North Korea on humanitarian grounds".